-If you’ve injured yourself, you may have immediate pain, tenderness, swelling, bruising and restrict movement or stiffness in the affected area.
-Sometime, symptoms may only be noticeable several hours after exercising or playing sports.
+If you’ve injured yourself, you may have immediate pain, tenderness, swelling, bruising and restricted movement or stiffness in the affected area.
+Sometimes, symptoms may only be noticeable several hours after exercising or playing sports.

-Stop exercising if you feel pain, regardless of whether your injury happened suddenly or you’ve ha the pain for a while.
-Continuing to exercise while injure may cause further damage and slow your recovery.
+If you feel pain stop exercising.
+Regardless of whether your injury happened suddenly or you’ve had the pain for a while.
+If you continue to exercise while injured may cause further damage as well as slow your recovery.

-If you have a severe injury, such as a broken bone, dislocation or serve head injury, go straight to your nearest accident and emergence (A&E) department as soon as possible.
+If you have a severe injury, such as a broken bone, dislocation or serve head injury, go straight to your nearest accident and emergency (A&E) department as soon as possible.

 Minor injuries can usually be treated at home, however if you are unsure of your injury and are in pain, it is best to go to your local doctor or Physiotherapist to get it checked out.

-If you injury is worrying you, or is lasting more than a few days, book yourself in to see one of our team to have in assessed.
+If your injury is worrying you, or is lasting more than a few days, book yourself in to see one of our team to have an assessment.